JdeRobot/bt-studio/docs/_pages/documentation.md

 #### Save project Button

-Saves the Behaviour Tree diagram, not the code in the File Editor.
+Saves the Behavior Tree diagram, not the code in the File Editor.

 #### Download project Button